masteringmodernpayments/book/background_worker.md

 ## The Solution

 The solution is to put the call to `Stripe::Charge.create` in a background job.
-There's a bunch of different background worker systems available for Rails and Ruby in general, scaling all the way from simple in-process threaded workers with no persistence to external workers persisting jobs to the database or [Redis][redis], then even further to message busses like AMQP.
+There's a bunch of different background worker systems available for Rails and Ruby in general, scaling all the way from simple in-process threaded workers with no persistence to external workers persisting jobs to the database or [Redis][redis], then even further to message busses like AMQP, which are overkill for what we need to do.

 ### In-Process